 Faculty members will be supplied with keys providing access to necessary areas of the University complex.
 Authorization for key issuance must be obtained from supervisors.
-Proper control of issued keys will be responsibility of the individual obtaining the keys from security.
-Duplication of keys, except as directed by security, is prohibited.
+Proper control of issued keys will be responsibility of the individual obtaining the keys from Campus Safety.
+Duplication of keys, except as directed by Campus Safety, is prohibited.
 Keys must be surrendered upon termination or loss of need for access.